scaleoutsean/longhorny/tutorial.md

 To test failover and make the remote site "active" (readWrite):

-**CAUTION:** this cuts off iSCSI access to all clients at the site specified in `--src`!
+**CAUTION:** this cuts off iSCSI access to all clients that use **paired volumes** at the site specified in `--src`!
+Other (non-paired) volumes at the source site should remain unaffected.

 ```sh
 ./longhorny.py volume --reverse
 ```

-As I've' mentioned above, you SHOULD have workloads that use the source side stopped because all paired volumes from that site will be set to replicationTarget i.e. read-only mode.
+As I've mentioned above, you SHOULD have all the workloads that use the source side paired volumes stopped before this because the reverse action will flip all paired volumes from that site to replicationTarget i.e. read-only mode.

-To fail back, you can do the same thing - stop remote workloads or replicated volumes, take a local site snapshot at the remote site, and then reverse again.
+To fail back, you can do the same thing in reverse: at the remote site first stop remote workloads on replicated volumes, take a local site snapshot (at the remote site), and then reverse to fail back to the original, primary site.